pjkaufman/dynamicVideoList/README.md

     - name: French
       code: fr
 ```
-This list should have a language code for each language you plan to support (the YAML code above would only support English).
+This list should have a language code for each language you plan to support (the YAML code above would only support English) unless using the YAML front matter of the page.

 ### URL Parameters